-In accordance with federal regulations, 34 C.F.R. § 668.18 and the Department of Defense (DoD) Voluntary Education Partnership Memorandum of Understanding (MOU), Clarkson College will promptly readmit servicemembers who seek readmission to a program that was interrupted due to a uniformed service obligation.
+Under federal regulations, 34 C.F.R. § 668.18 and the Department of Defense (DoD) Voluntary Education Partnership Memorandum of Understanding (MOU), Clarkson College will promptly readmit servicemembers who seek readmission to a program that was interrupted due to a uniformed service obligation.

 Students changing programs at Clarkson College must reapply.
-The current admission requirements and application deadlines must be met for readmission.
+For readmission, the current admission requirements and application deadlines must be met.
 The degree requirements of the current catalog will be utilized.

-Readmission Procedure for Military Servicemembers Only
+Readmission Procedure for Military Servicemembers

-1. This policy shall apply to:
+This policy shall apply to:

-- a.
-Servicemembers who are unable to attend classes for more than 30 consecutive days: and - b.
-Servicemembers who are unable to attend classes for less than 30 days when such an absence would result in a withdrawal from the university.
+- 1. Service members who are unable to attend classes for more than thirty (30) consecutive days. - 2.
+Service members who are unable to attend classes for less than thirty (30) days when such an absence would result in a withdrawal from the Clarkson College. - 2.
+A student is eligible for readmission under this policy if, during an absence, the student performs uniformed service, voluntary or involuntary, in the Armes Forces, including the National Guard or Reserve, active duty, active duty for training, or full-time National Guard (under federal authority).
+The cumulative length of all absences for uniformed service (service time only) must not exceed five (5) years. - 3.
+A student must provide written notice of a uniformed service obligation to the student's Enrollment and Academic Advisor and the school's VA Certifying Official as far in advance as possible unless precluded by military necessity.
+Such notice does not need to indicate when the student will return to the college.

-A student is eligible for readmission under this policy if, during an absence, the student performs uniformed service, voluntary or involuntary, in the Armed Forces, including the National Guard or Reserve, active duty, active duty for training, or full-time National Guard (under federal authority).
-The cumulative length of all absences for uniformed service (service time only) must not exceed five years.
+The student must also provide written notice of his/her intent to return to Clarkson College within three (3) years of completing the service period.
+Immediately upon returning to school, the student must provide notice that he/she may be entitled to the tuition and enrollment benefits outlined in this policy.
+The returning student may be required to provide supporting documentation.
+Notification under this section must be provided by the student to Enrollment and Advising, Office of the Registrar, and the school's VA Certifying Official.

-- 2. A student must provide written notice of a uniformed service obligation to the student's Academic Advisor and the school's VA Certifying Official as far in advance as possible unless precluded by military necessity.
-Such notice does not need to indicate when the student will return to the college. - The student must also give written notice of his/her intent to return to Clarkson College within three years after the completion of the period of service.
-Immediately upon the student's return to school, the student must provide notice that he/she may be entitled to the tuition and enrollment benefits outlined in this policy.
-The returning student may be required to provide supporting documentation. - Notification under this section must be provided, by the student, to Enrollment and Advising, Office of the Registrar and the school's VA Certifying Official. - 3.
-A returning student must be charged the same tuition and fees in effect during the last academic year the student attended unless veterans' education benefits or other servicemember education benefits will pay the amount in excess.
-For subsequent academic years, the returning student may not be charged tuition and fees in excess of what other students in the program are charged. - 4.
-A returning student will be permitted to reenroll in the next class(es) scheduled in the same academic program unless the student requests a later date of reenrollment or agrees to a different program.
+- 4. A returning student must be charged the same tuition and fees in effect during the last enrolled academic year the student attended unless veterans' education benefits or other service member education benefits will pay the amount in excess.
+For subsequent academic years, the returning student may not be charged tuition and fees that exceeds what other students in the program are charged. - 5.
+A returning student will be permitted to reenroll in the next class(es) scheduled in the same academic program unless the student requests a later date of re-enrollment or agrees to a different program.
 A returning student will be readmitted into the same academic program the student was enrolled in prior to the military service obligation.
 If the exact program no longer exists, the student must be admitted to the program that is most similar, unless the student requests or agrees to admission to a different program.
 Returning students will be reenrolled with the same enrollment status, number of completed credit hours, and academic standing as the last academic year of attendance.

-If Clarkson College determines that a returning student is not prepared to resume the program or is unable to complete the program, Clarkson College must make reasonable efforts to enable the student to resume or complete the program at no additional cost to the student.
-If such efforts are unsuccessful or place an undue hardship on the college, Clarkson College is not required to readmit the student.
+If Clarkson College determines that a returning student is not prepared to resume the program or is unable to complete it, it must make reasonable efforts to enable the student to resume or complete the program at no additional cost to the student.
+If such efforts are unsuccessful or cause undue hardship for the college, Clarkson College is not required to readmit the student.